DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Prerequisites: Level 3
    - Tags:
 - Name: Favored by the Gods
-   - Description: You have a deep connection with a God of Pelagia who shines their blessings on your during times of need.
+   - Description: You have a deep connection with a Deity who shines their blessings on your during times of need.
    - Resource: Major
    - Mechanic: You can exchange a fate card as an automatic success, without redrawing.
    - Prerequisites: